 Michie Stadium is the main football stadium for the United States Military Academy at West Point.
-It serves as home to Army Football and Army Men’s and Women’s Lacrosse and is consistently ranked as one of the best, most scenic college football stadiums in the entire nation.
+It serves as home to Army Football as well as Army Men’s and Women’s Lacrosse.
+It is consistently ranked as one of the best, most scenic college football stadiums in the entire nation.

 Editor’s Note: This post was originally published in 2019.
-It has been updated for the 2021 season.
+It has been updated for the 2021 and now 2023 seasons.

-West Point cadets are college students, but they are on active duty in the U.S. Army, too.
+West Point cadets are college students, but they are also on active duty in the U.S. Army.

 Army Football plays twelve regular season college football games per year as part of the NCAA Division I Football Bowl Subdivision (FBS).
 Depending on the year, this may include five or six home games played at Michie Stadium.
-The number of home games changes because of the Army-Navy Game.
-Army-Navy is played at a neutral site, but it counts as a home game for one of the teams.
+In 2023, there are six home games plus neutral site match-ups with both Air Force (in Denver, Colorado) and Navy (at Gillette Stadium in Foxboro, Massachusetts).

 Season tickets are a great deal at Michie Stadium, especially if you are willing to walk a little.
-Premium seats and parking can get pricey, but if you’re willing to hike up to the stadium and sit along the goal line, you can attend the whole season for less than $250, parking included.
+Premium seats and parking can get pricey, but if you’re willing to hike up to the stadium and sit along the goal line, you can attend the whole season for something like $300, parking included.
 I did this myself for a while, and it was well worth it.
-Army Sports also sells three-game mini plans at prices ranging from $95 to $320.
-That’s also a great deal, especially if you’re not particularly close to West Point.
+Army Sports also sells three-game mini plans at prices ranging starting from $110.
+That is an outstanding deal, especially if you’re not particularly close to West Point.

 Army-Navy & Army-Air Force

 You can find the A Club’s digital brochure here.
 That’s where you’ll find donation levels, booster benefits, much more detail on parking, etc. My personal opinion is that if you’re going to give the Academy money — which you should absolutely do because Army Sports are not taxpayer funded — it’s worth calling to make sure that you get exactly what you want in return (845-938-2322).
-Then call the A Club (not the Army Ticket Office) to buy your tickets to Army-Navy when your turn comes up during the pre-sale.
+Then call the A Club (not the Army Ticket Office) to buy your tickets to both Army home games and the Army-Navy when your turn comes up during the pre-sale.